Security Index from Input/Output Data: Theory and Computation: Data-driven Security Index

-This lemma indicates that (ii) holds for component $ i $ and a subset $ \Gamma \subseteq \I $ containing $ i $ if and only if there exists $ \{g(k)\}_{k \in \Z^+} $ satisfying the constraints of (P1).
-Using this lemma, we can derive the following proposition on computing the data-driven security index. \begin{prop} Suppose that Assumptions \ref{assumption:system} and \ref{assumption:protected} hold.
+This lemma shows that, for a fixed $\Gamma\subseteq\I$ containing $i$, condition (ii) holds if and only if there exists a sequence satisfying the constraints of (P1) whose active components are contained in $\Gamma$.
+By this lemma, the following proposition on computing the data-driven security index is given. \begin{prop} Suppose that Assumptions \ref{assumption:system} and \ref{assumption:protected} hold.
 The data-driven security index is given by

 \end{prop} \begin{pf} Let $ \Gamma^* $ be a minimizer of the right-hand side of (\ref{eq:proposition_rho}).
 By Lemma~\ref{lemma:equivalence}, condition (i) holds for $ \Gamma^* $, and thus, there exists $ \{g^*(k)\}_{k \in \Z^+} $ such that (\ref{eq:const_data_1})--(\ref{eq:const_data_4}) hold and $ g^*(k) \in \V_0 $ for all $k \in \Z^+$.
 Then, from the definition of $ \V_0 $, for all $ g^*(k) $, it follows that